By Jessica Pigza

 - Leave-In Conditioner – Leave-in conditioner can help tame locks during the hot, humid summer months but it can also help protect your hair from the damaging effects of chlorine and salt.
 Give your strands a generous coating before hitting the water.

 Tip: Not all leave-in conditioners are created equal.
 Some are better for curly hair while others are more geared towards fine hair.
 Check the labels and read reviews to help find one perfect for your hair.
 And just to guarantee that you’re not stuck with a leave-in conditioner you don’t like, click here to see a list of stores with excellent return policies on beauty products.

-Pacifica Hairvana Leave-On Detangling Conditioner – This leave-in conditioner is not only great for damaged hair, but fine hair as well.
+This leave-in conditioner is not only great for damaged hair but fine hair as well.

 Choose accessories that will help your hair this summer!
-The floppy hat (as seen in the Summer 2017 Style Challenge) isn’t just for looking stylish and put together, it’s a great way to protect your hair and face from the sun.
+A sunhat or fedora isn’t just for looking stylish and put together, it’s a great way to protect your hair and face from the sun.
 You can also add scarves and head wraps to give your look a pop of color, keep your hair out of the sun and avoid that windblown look.
 Lastly, when you wear your hair up make sure you use elastics without metal on them as they can cut into and rip up your hair.

 Tip: To achieve waves without the heat, try doing a single braid or multiple braids in damp hair before bed.
 In the morning take out your braids and run your fingers through your hair for effortless waves.
 Make sure your hair isn’t too wet or it will still be wet in the morning when you let out your braids.

-Since I do like to wear my hair up a lot, I’ve found that sometimes a simple braid, twist or part can make all the difference between hot mess and effortless style.
+Since I do like to wear my hair up a lot, I’ve found that sometimes a simple braid, twist, or change in my part can make all the difference between hot mess and effortless style.
 Below I’ve included two of my favorites and how you can achieve these looks.

 The Top Knot